AliRezaJoodi/AliRezaJoodi/Portfolio/Freelance_Russia_3PhaseEnergyMeterBasedOnADE7858.md

 ## 3-Phase Energy Meter Based on ADE7858

+Features:
-3CH for 3-Phase AC Voltage
+- 3CH for 3-Phase AC Voltage
-3CH 80A for Current
+- 3CH for 80A Current
-Curent Isolation with CT
+- Current Isolation with CT
-Isolated SPI Interfacing with ADuM140x
+- Isolated SPI Interfacing with ADuM140x
-2-Layer PCB
+- 2-Layer PCB

 Client from Russia
 Work type was remote